aomikhailov/dockerhub-publisher/README.md

 If everything is configured correctly, you will see the web app page.

 ## License
 This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.
+See the [LICENSE](LICENSE) file for details.